 The Kansas Court System is comprised of a Supreme Court, a Court of Appeals, then the District Courts and Municipal Courts.
 The Supreme Court is the highest court in the state.
-Municipal Courts handle local ordinance violations, and the District Courts are the trial courts established by the Constitution of Kansas.
+Municipal Courts handle local ordinance violations, and the District Courts are the trial courts established by the KS Constitution.

 The Supreme Court is located in Topeka and is the court of last resort.
 They handle appeals from lower courts and the most serious criminal cases.
 The Supreme Court also hears cases where a law is accused of being unconstitutional.